The President-elect is steering the media away from credible exposés, by using 140 character thought bubbles.

 — Donald J. Trump (@realDonaldTrump) November 27, 2016

 Puschack claims that the timing of this tweet is an example of ‘selective attention’.
-When the President-elect is at risk, he shoots from the hip, with a unsubstantiated claim with massive implications.
-This in turn arrests media coverage and pulls all focus away from the threatening press that preceded it, in this case, the conflicts of interest piece.
+When the President-elect is at risk, he shoots from the hip, with an unsubstantiated claim with massive implications.
+This, in turn, arrests media coverage and pulls all focus away from the threatening press that preceded it, in this case, the conflicts of interest piece.

 Indeed, in turned out that the suspicious circumstances regarding the US election results came to be largely centered around Trump – for him, rather than against.
 Over the last month the FBI has delved into Russia’s involvement in the US election, and revealed hacking behaviours that favoured a Trump victory.

 In December, journalism delivered what you might call a one-two punch, in the form of two articles which painted Trump’s validity as President in a very sinister light indeed.
 ‘Spy vs. spy: The CIA says Russia hacked the election to help Trump — and we know the FBI did’, published by Salon.com on 12 December, painted the Russian involvement in the election with explicit implications.
 The article did what it said on the tin, it was a honest analysis pointing to post-WW2 Soviet behaviour and pulling no punches.